fieldtrip/website/reference/qsubcompile.md

  cell-array.
 For example
    compiledfun = qsubcompile({@ft_definetrial, @trialfun_custom})

- If you need to include Mathworks toolboxes that are not automatically detected as dependencies by the MATLAB compiler, you can specify them like this compiledfun = qsubcompile(fname, 'toolbox', {'signal', 'image', 'stats'})
+ If you need to include MathWorks toolboxes that are not automatically detected as dependencies by the MATLAB compiler, you can specify them like this compiledfun = qsubcompile(fname, 'toolbox', {'signal', 'image', 'stats'})